 \section{Discussion}

-In this section, we discuss what processes that are not included in our model may affect our estimates on the volatile mass fraction, such as solubility in a magma ocean, and near-surface isothermal layers.
+In this section, we discuss the processes that were not included in our model but that may affect our estimates on the volatile mass fraction, such as solubility in a magma ocean and near-surface isothermal layers.
 TRAPPIST-1 c and 55 Cancri e are warm enough to hold a magma ocean on their surface.
 The dissolution of silicates and the density of the mantle can change between a dry mantle model and that of a wet magma ocean \citep{DL21}.
 For a planet less massive than TRAPPIST-1 c (0.8 $M_{\oplus}$) and a radius of $\simeq 1.1 \ R_{\oplus}$, a dry mantle model and a wet magma ocean model estimate a WMF = 3 $\times 10^{-3}$ and 8 $\times 10^{-3}$, respectively.
-This difference decreases with higher planet mass and lower WMF.
-Including dissolution of silicates and a magma ocean would increase our WMF estimates by less than a factor of 2.7 \citep[see figure 4 in][]{DL21}.
-Since our MCMC realisations span at least 2 orders of magnitude (from $10^{-6}$ to $10^{-4}$), the wet magma ocean model would only shift our WMF distribution by less than one order of magnitude.
-The maximum surface pressure of TRAPPIST-1 c would go from 25 bar to 75 bar at most.
-A retrieval with a wet magma ocean would not discard a bare surface in TRAPPIST-1 c, since the radius of a wet melt-solid interior is less than that of a dry solid interior, leaving more room for an atmosphere above.
-For 55 Cancri e, which has a mass of $8 \ M_{\oplus}$, the difference is negligible, yielding similar WMF estimates if we considered a wet magma ocean surface.
+This difference decreases with a greater planet mass and a lower WMF.
+Including dissolution of silicates and a magma ocean would increase our WMF estimates by a factor of less than 2.7 \citep[see figure 4 in][]{DL21}.
+Since our MCMC realisations span at least two orders of magnitude (from $10^{-6}$ to $10^{-4}$), the wet magma ocean model would only shift our WMF distribution by less than one order of magnitude.
+The maximum surface pressure of TRAPPIST-1 c would go from 25 bar to 75 bar, at most.
+A retrieval with a wet magma ocean would not discard a bare surface in TRAPPIST-1 c since the radius of a wet melt-solid interior is less than that of a dry solid interior, leaving more room for an atmosphere above.
+For 55 Cancri e, which has a mass of $8 \ M_{\oplus}$, the difference is negligible, and it would yield similar WMF estimates if we considered a wet magma ocean surface.